Albert Tam

-Albert Tam Albert Tam, born in 1972 in Hong Kong, is a genre fiction writer who writes in the Chinese language.
-He graduated from the University of London and earned his MBA from the University of Bradford.
+Albert Tam, born in 1972 in Hong Kong, is a genre fiction writer who writes in the Chinese language.
+Tam has a degree in computer science and earned his MBA from the University of Bradford.
 His notable works span across various genres and have earned him many awards in Hong Kong, Taiwan, and mainland China.
 He is best known for his Humanoid Software series, which won the Best Saga Novel at the 1st Xingyun (Nebula) Awards in China in 2010.
 Currently, he resides in Hong Kong.

 His debut story, Illusion and Reality, won the third prize in the Sun Ya Literature Award for Youth Adults and Children.
 He won the first prize with Sunset People next Year.
 His novel, Broken Pieces, received a special recommendation from Professor Chang Shi-kuo in the Youth Literary Science Fiction Award in 1993.
+In 1995, Tam created a website to host his creative works, experimenting with online publication.

 His work, Free City Anxiety Disorders, was shortlisted for the Ni Kuang Science Fiction Award in 2007.
 His novels were also shortlisted for the Comic Ritz Million Novel Award and the BenQ Award.
 He has also obtained sponsorship from the Taipei Literature Award.

 His other notable works include Melody of the Night, which was shortlisted for the Chiu Ko 30th Anniversary Two-Million Novel Award (2008).
 Raster Murder Case was shortlisted for the Best Saga Novel at the 6th Xingyun (Nebula) Awards in China in 2015.

 The Cat Whisperer is a fantasy series based on the history and culture of Tainan and was chosen by the Taiwan Culture Ministry as one of the annual recommended titles of XMediaMatch From Book to Screen in 2018.

 He was one of the featured writers at the Hong Kong Book Fair in 2019.